ben-strasser/webserver/README.md

 # Simple C++ HTTP Server

-This is a small multithreaded C++ HTTP server for POSIX systems without any dependencies except a compliant C++11 compiler.
+This is a small multithreaded C++ HTTP server for POSIX systems.
+It has no dependencies except a compliant C++11 compiler.

 ## Installation

-The server is fully contained within one source file (.cpp) and a header (.h).
+The server is self-contained within one source file (.cpp) and one header (.h).
 Copy these into your project and you are good to go.
 There are no dependencies beyond POSIX and C++11.
 This means any semi-recent Linux, BSD, or Mac should work.
 Windows is not supported at the moment.

-This repository contains more files than just the server.
-For example, contains a Make file and a testing framework to run unit tests.
-If you just want to use the server, these are not needed.
+This repository contains more files than those that makeup the server.
+For example, it contains some unit tests and a testing framework to run these tests.
+Further, two examples servers using the API are provided.

 ## Example